Written by: Nurudeen Tijani (Wellness and Pain Relief Fitness Coach)

 This section explains various factors, including lifting mechanics, that can contribute to forearm and wrist pain.

-The images below illustrate root causes as well as common forearm and wrist injuries.
+The images below illustrate common forearm and wrist conditions.

 Here are the common symptoms you might experience during or after lifting if you are suffering from forearm or wrist pain:

-To treat and prevent forearm and wrist pain, you have two options:
+To resolve and prevent forearm and wrist pain, there are two options:

 The muscle conditions that lead to forearm and wrist pain develop gradually over time.
 Repetitive use of the forearm muscles during exercises like lifting, pulling, or gripping can cause muscle restriction, which makes the muscles tight, shortened, and inelastic.
 This restriction can take months or even years to develop unnoticed.